 - Software – RF was the author and instructional designer on the chemistry teaching tools that comprise Roger Frost’s Organic Chemistry (2005 – )

 - Software – RF had a lead role in creating Nelson Publishing’s e-science interactive content CD-ROM (2004-2006)

 - Software – RF edited the interactive content for Hodder Education science CD-ROM (2006)

 Work for Microsoft Education from 1997 to 2004

-RF worked for the marketing manager writing case studies, brochures and advertisements (1997-2002).
+RF worked for the Microsoft marketing dept writing case studies, brochures and advertisements from 1997-2002.
 For example, one brief was to create a Microsoft web site to help schools prepare for the Year 2000.
-RF wrote case studies for Microsoft Training (Authorised Academic Training Partnerships) from 2001 through to 2003.
-I wrote these Microsoft brochures which would be handed out at trade shows:
+RF wrote case studies about Microsoft Training (Authorised Academic Training Partnerships) from 2001 through to 2003.
+For example, he wrote these Microsoft brochures which would be handed out at trade shows:

 - Further education technology showcase / Higher education technology showcase / Schools technology showcase

 Work for BBC Education to set up GCSE Bitesize from 1997-1998.

 RF created and edited the chemistry and biology materials for the GCSE revision website BBC Bitesize.
-I worked there from the planning phase in October 1997 to first publication in March 1998.
+He worked at BBC from the planning phase in October 1997 to first publication in March 1998.